hunterjreid/Hunterjreid/README.md

 Greetings and a warm welcome!
-I take immense pleasure in presenting myself to you.
-I go by the name of Hunter, and currently, I am adeptly handling a myriad of responsibilities for my portfolio and various business ventures, all while diligently pursuing my academic endeavors. 💪
+My name is Hunter, and I hold a Bachelor's degree in Software Engineering.
+Additionally, I am certified in Azure AI Fundamentals (AZ-900) and have earned the IBM Cybersecurity Analyst Professional Certificate.
+I take great pride in managing a diverse range of responsibilities across my portfolio and various business ventures, all while actively pursuing ongoing academic achievements. 💪

 I'm determined to succeed, no matter the challenges!
 I'm super into in medicine, biopharmaceuticals, AI cybersecurity, aerospace techs, photolithography and more.
 Using my skills to help others just makes me happy! 😃